dohernandez/automation/README.md

 **Note**

 ```
-To enable the php 7.0 version you should edit the file _vars/all.yml_.
+To enable the php 7.0 version you should edit the file "vars/all.yml".

 php7x:
+    install: '1'

+by default, the php 7.0 version is disable

+php7x:
-    install: '1'.
+    install: '0'

 ```

 - **Composer** _installed_